Domain to domain encryption

 Note

-There is no such thing as an official S/MIME domain certificate.
-In principle, any certificate can be configured as a domain certificate.
-It is however advised to create a dedicated certificate for domain to domain encryption containing an email address that indicates that the certificate should only be used for domain to domain encryption.
+There is no official S/MIME domain certificate.
+In practice, any certificate can be configured for use as a domain certificate.
+For clarity and security, it is recommended to issue a dedicated certificate specifically for domain-to-domain encryption and include an email address that clearly indicates it should be used only for domain-to-domain encryption.

 To configure domain to domain encryption, use the following procedure:

-• Create a domain object for the external domain (Domains ‣ Add domain)
+Create a domain object for the external domain (

-• In the “Select encryption certificates for domain…” page, select the certificate which should be used for the domain and click Apply
+)On the domain settings page, open the “S/MIME encryption” page and select the certificate which should be used for the domain and Save

-If email is now sent to the external domain, and email must be encrypted, it will be encrypted with the domain certificate for that domain.
+If an email is sent to an external domain and encryption is required, it will be encrypted using that domain’s certificate.

 Setup PGP domain to domain encryption